 The Hardware Security Target [11] has chosen the evaluation assurance level EAL5+.
 This Hardware Security Target bases on the Protection Profile [9], which requires the lower level EAL4+.
 This implies that the refinements made in the Protection Profile [9], section 5.1.3 Refinements of the TOE Assurance Requirements, for EAL4+ had to be refined again in order to ensure EAL5+ in the Hardware Security Target (this was necessary for ACM_SCP.3 and ADV_FSP.3).
+Since the evaluation of the Crypto Library on SmartMX has chosen EAL4+, i.e. the same evaluation assurance level as in the PP, no changes are necessary here.

-Since these refinements explain and interpret the CC for hardware, these refinements do not affect the additional software in this composite TOE.
-Therefore all refinements made in the PP [9] are valid without change for the composite TOE.
+Therefore all refinements made in the PP [9] are valid without change for the crypto library TOE.